There are many different habits and workouts you can do to improve your life. What about doing planks, what benefits can you expect?

 One thing you need to remember is that doing planks with a suboptimal technique can be hard on body parts like your back, especially if you have a lot of pounds to lose.
 If you are in a situation like that, walking, the elliptical trainer, or swimming may be better workout choices to start with.

 Also keep in mind that consistency is a big factor for a workout plan.
 The more you love the exercise you do the easier it becomes to do it consistently.
 If doing planks is a workout you love, great.
-If not there are plenty of other exercises to consider that can also offer a lot of benefits.
+If not there are plenty of plank alternatives and other exercises to consider that can also offer a lot of benefits.